Topics, E

 Evenly Covered Neighborhood

-* Idea: Mathematically, an element of a spacetime manifold.
+* Idea: Mathematically, a classical event is an element of a spacetime manifold.

 * Philosophical issue: The fact that spacetime events are invariant, as opposed to coordinate- or gauge-dependent, makes them real (ontological point of view) or just the things we can experience (epistemological point of view)?

-@ Classical: Lusanna & Pauri gq/05-in [objectivity, and Dirac observables].
+@ Classical: Lusanna & Pauri gq/05-conf [objectivity, and Dirac observables].

 Event Horizon > s.a. horizons [other types].